 Important COVID-19 Policy Updates

-Another Star Island season has begun, and we are looking forward to a fun and meaningful summer.
+We are having another fun and meaningful summer on Star Island.
 It is important to remember that the pandemic is still with us, and at the time of this update cases are once again on the rise in many parts of the country.
 As a community of care, we will need to make every effort to keep ourselves and each other healthy and safe.
 In addition to the individual health risks posed by COVID-19, an outbreak on Star Island would have a drastic impact on our ability to operate this summer (we have already experienced this during open-up).
 Together, by following important policies and procedures, we can mitigate this risk in order to function smoothly and bring the Star Island experience to our community.

 While we are doing what we can to protect ourselves and each other, COVID-19 is an ever-present risk on the mainland and on Star Island.
 Though our policies help to reduce risks, we cannot guarantee that there won’t be COVID-19 on the island (as with everywhere else).
 We are providing this information so you can plan your visit and know what to expect when you arrive.